 Compared to other oil seed crops the oil palm is unique as it produces 2 different oils from its fruit: palm oil from the mesocarp and palm kernel oil from the kernel.

-In addition to being the most productive vegetable oil per hectare, oil palm is also a very efficient crop, as it has the highest energy output versus input ratio.
+In addition to be the most productive vegetable oil per hectare, oil palm is also a very efficient crop, as it has the highest energy output versus input ratio.
 In absolute terms, oil palm requires the lowest input of pesticides, fertilisers and fossil fuel per unit production of oil.

 Palm oil and palm kernel oil can be refined and fractionated into, amongst others, olein, stearin and palm mid fractions for different applications.